gfx687/pomodoro-timer/README.md

 - no authorization or separation into clients, all connected clients see the same timer
 - frontend can work without backend

+### v0.2.0

+Breaking changes:
+- the requests are the same and follow the same logic but now require `{ "payload": { "id": TIMER_ID } }`

+Features:
+- added Icon Tray with the WebSocket connection status and "muted" icon
+- backend now persists the Timer actions log, though frontend does not show it (yet)

+Bugfixes:
+- pausing the timer within one seconds of the start no longer leaves it in a faulty state
+- timer no longer auto-resumes when an offline client connects to the backend

 **WebSocket API**:

-For the API contracts check out [TypeScript types](https://github.com/gfx687/pomodoro-timer/blob/web-react-0.1.0/web-react/src/other/types.tsx), they are grouped into `OutgoingMessage` and `IncomingMessage`.
+For the API contracts check out [TypeScript types](https://github.com/gfx687/pomodoro-timer/blob/web-react-0.2.0/web-react/src/other/types.tsx), they are grouped into `OutgoingMessage` and `IncomingMessage`.

 Request type | Response types
 -|-